genesiscommunitysuccess/docs/how-to-contribute.md

 ---

 After you have followed the instructions, your request will be reviewed by the community team.
-Once your changes are accepted, approved and merged, you will be able to see the changes within 15 minutes.
+Once your changes are accepted, approved and merged, you will be able to see the changes within a 1 hour.
 Thank you very much for your contribution.
-We very much appreciate it.
+We appreciate it.